Russia mandates vaccinations for some as virus cases surge - WTMJ

 “They overhyped this vaccine so that people didn’t trust it.
 Then they took a series of measures that were clearly attempted to make it seem as though the government had everything under control, the pandemic was no big deal. … And now they’re in this situation, not surprisingly, where low vaccination rates have left an opening for the delta variant to come in,” she said.

-Kremlin spokesman Dmitry Peskov insisted Thursday the vaccinations in Moscow were “voluntary,” because those refusing to get the shot can still seek a different job.
+Kremlin spokesman Dmitry Peskov insisted Friday there were no mandatory vaccinations and “no one is making” Russians get shots.
+Earlier this week, Peskov explained that those required to get vaccinated because of their line of work can refuse it and seek a different job.

 The governor of the southern region of Krasnodar, home to the Black Sea resort of Sochi, said hotels and sanitariums will only accommodate vacationers with a negative coronavirus test or a vaccination certificate starting July 1.
 As of Aug.
 1, only vaccinated individuals will be admitted.